solo-io/supergloo/docs/content/guides/eks_guide.md

 ```

 Edit the appmesh-inject deployment by adding/replacing the environment variable `CA_BUNDLE` with above output
-for the container entry with image `602401143452.dkr.ecr.us-west-2.amazonaws.com/amazon/aws-app-mesh-inject:v0.5.0`.
+for the container entry with image name `appmesh-inject`.
 It should look similar to:

 ```yaml
 spec: